Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that are disabled for Guests.

 In 1680 Charles Kirkoven 1st Earl Bellomont (age 36) was created 1st Earl Bellomont. [his wife] Frances Willoughby Countess Bellomont (age 37) by marriage Countess Bellomont.

 In 1683 Charles Kirkoven 1st Earl Bellomont (age 39) died.
 Earl Bellomont and Baron Wotton extinct.
 He was buried at Canterbury Cathedral [Map].
-He willed Boughton aka Bocton Place, Kent [Map] to his nephew, Charles Stanhope aka Wooton (age 7), son of his half-brother [his half-brother] Philip Stanhope 2nd Earl Chesterfield (age 49).
+He willed Boughton aka Bocton Place, Kent [Map] to his nephew, [his nephew] Charles Stanhope aka Wooton (age 7), son of his half-brother [his half-brother] Philip Stanhope 2nd Earl Chesterfield (age 49).

 On 25th May 1714 [his former wife] Frances Willoughby Countess Bellomont (age 71) died in Derby, Derbyshire [Map].